Frank W. Hunt: Career

 Elected to the Idaho State House of Representatives in 1892, Hunt held that position until 1894.
 Hunt served as a captain in the Idaho Regiment of Volunteers in the Philippines during the Spanish–American War (1898).

 Elected governor in 1900 at the age of 38 Hunt remains the youngest governor in Idaho history.
 In March 1901 Hunt signed legislation creating the Academy of Idaho (now Idaho State University) in Pocatello.
 Hunt also ended the state of martial law in northern Idaho enacted by his predecessor, Frank Steunenberg, in 1899 as a response to labor unrest.

 Hunt was defeated for reelection in 1902 by Republican John T. Morrison.
 After leaving office he became vice president and general manager of Dewey Combination Lease Company.

 Death

 Late in 1906 Hunt contracted pneumonia in Goldfield, Nevada and died on November 25, in Boise, Idaho, at the age of 44.
-He is buried in Boise in the Pioneer Cemetery (which has become known as "The Masonic Cemetery").
+He is buried in the Boise Pioneer Cemetery (which has become known as "The Masonic Cemetery").
 The Gem County Museum in Emmett includes an exhibit of his belongings.